 We have to admit, we’ve been caught twice by transport police when using an Uber to and from the airports in Medellín and Bogotá.
 They took copies of our passport but we’re not sure what they did with the info.
 One Uber driver got a big old fine, whilst it seems the other got arrested as he was a repeat offender.

 Penalties for being caught working for Uber are pretty steep in Colombia, going up to a lifetime driving ban for multiple arrests.
 Therefore, don’t be offended if a driver gets spooked and cancels your Uber.
 It’s up to them whether they want to take the risk or not.
-For that reason, don’t take Uber if you have anywhere to be quickly.
+For that reason, one of the Colombia travel tips to always keep in mind is to not take Uber if you have anywhere to be quickly.
 If you do choose to use Uber in Colombia, help them out and do your best not to stick out.

 We now use Cabify to get to the airport at odd hours of the day, or take a yellow taxi when possible (in Bogotá, a taxi from the centre to the airport should cost 25-35,000 COP).
 Check out our complete guide to Bogotá to learn how to use the Transmilenio bus system and find out more about using taxis in the city.

-For less popular routes that aren’t showing up on price comparison sites such as Skyscanner or Kayak, make sure you check out the (absolutely terrible) websites of smaller airlines, such as Satena and San German.
+For less popular routes that aren’t showing up on price comparison sites such as Flight Guru or Kiwi, make sure you check out the (absolutely terrible) websites of smaller airlines, such as Satena and San German.
 These guys run propeller planes to lesser visited parts of the country, such as Bahia Solano and Isla de Providencia.
 Their prices tend to be higher and the supply of seats is lower, so get in with booking quick!